 There were many areas of convergence between the AA and Aeronavale requirements, and so the two services were able to agree to develop a single multirole fighter to meet their needs.
 This agreement emerged in the form of a requirement for a demonstrator, designated the "Avion de Combat Experimental (ACX / Experimental Combat Aircraft)", as a first step towards an operational aircraft.
 The ACX requirement specified an aircraft with a weight of about 9 tonnes (10 tons) that could carry at least six air-to-air missiles (AAMs) in the air combat role, and up to 3,500 kilograms (7,715 pounds) of ordnance over a combat radius of 650 kilometers (405 miles) in the attack role.
 This would turn out to be a relatively modest specification compared to the aircraft that finally emerged.

 There were discussions with other potential European partners before and after this decision, but the French were insistent on developing a machine tailored to their own requirements, with France firmly in the driver's seat.
-The French were not inclined to compromise; their position was a "nonstarter" and the British, Germans, Italians, and Spanish moved off in 1985 to develop their own fourth-generation fighter, the "EuroFighter", in parallel with the Rafale.
+The French were not inclined to compromise; their position was a "nonstarter", with the British, Germans, Italians, and Spanish moving off in 1985 to develop their own fourth-generation fighter, the "EuroFighter", in parallel with the Rafale.
 The French went it almost completely alone in building the Rafale, not even leveraging major subsystems off of foreign technology, as the Swedes did with their Gripen fourth-generation fighter.

 * Dassault began work on a "Rafale A" technology demonstrator effort in March 1984, with the machine rolled out on 14 December 1985.
 It was a sleek, single-seat, canard delta machine, fitted with two General Electric F404-GE-400 afterburning turbofans as used by the US F-18 Hornet, since the SNECMA M88 was not ready at that time.
 The demonstrator performed its first flight on 4 July 1986.
 It exceeded Mach 1.3 on this initial flight and Mach 1.8 a few days later.
 The Rafale A made its first formal public debut in September 1986.
 The demonstrator's capabilities were impressive enough to encourage the French Ministry of Defense to place a production order for the Rafale in April 1988.